haliphax/code-twitch-highlighter/README.md

-# code-twitch-highlighter
+# Twitch Highlighter for VS Code

-VS Code extension that allows Twitch viewers to redeem channel points in order to highlight a line in the streamer's text editor
+Allows Twitch viewers to redeem channel points in order to highlight a line in the streamer's text editor

+## Setup

+After it is installed, you will need to at least provide the channel (`twitchHighlighter.channel`) and channel points reward identifier (`twitchHighlighter.rewardId`) before the extension will work.
+Once these values have been set, reload your editor.